 Although the screw-feed cut-off slide would have been adequate for small-batch jobs, for serious production work one operated by lever would have been preferable, though no doubt such an item would have been on the options' list.

-By 1946 the Company were offering a complete range of sizes (the largest able to load a 2" bar) starting at the No. 0 through the No. 1, No. 2, 2a and No. 3 (the self-contained all-electric models carried the suffice E in their description).
-Early models manufactured during the 1940s and 1950s can be recognised by the use of a separated cast-iron plinth beneath the headstock and tailstock - and later types by the use of a full-length cabinet stand.
+By 1946 the Company was offering a complete range of sizes (the largest able to load a 2" bar) starting at the No. 0 through the No. 1, No. 2, 2a and No. 3 (the self-contained, all-electric models carried the suffice E in their description).
+Early models manufactured during the 1940s and 1950s can be recognised by the use of a separate cast-iron plinth beneath the headstock and tailstock - and later types by the use of a full-length cabinet stand.

 If any reader has a machine tool by Timbrell & Wright, or any information about the Company's or its products, the writer would be interested to hear from you..